 Cataract surgery is one of the most common procedures performed, and you’ll likely have to consider it at some point.
 The procedure continues evolving, thanks to technological advances that have increased the number of options available for replacement lenses.
-New York Ophthalmology offers these choices to cataract surgery patients at our Bronx and Queens, NY, locations.
+New York Ophthalmology offers these choices to cataract surgery patients at our Bronx, Queens, Manhattan and Brooklyn, NY, locations.

 In this blog post, I’ll first provide a brief explanation about why people need cataract surgery and then explain the different lens options available and why a certain type of lens might be better suited for specific patients.

 What Are Cataracts?

 Cataracts are an age-related eye condition that gradually impairs a person’s vision.
 Cloudy, blurry vision is a common sign of cataracts, along with problems seeing at night, seeing double, and developing a sensitivity to light.
 Traditional cataract surgery uses ultrasound energy to break the cloudy lens into tiny pieces, which are then removed.
 We also perform laser cataract surgery when appropriate.

 During cataract surgery, the eye surgeon replaces the natural lens with an artificial intraocular lens.
 Patients, after consulting with their ophthalmologist, choose from different types of IOLs.
 Here’s a brief explanation about your IOL options:

 The primary benefit of monofocal IOLs—which have been approved for use in the U.S. for more than 15 years—is they minimize or eliminate the need for reading glasses because they treat presbyopia.
 Presbyopia is the age-related loss of near vision that virtually everyone experience.
 The limitation of this choice, as the name monofocal indicates, is that the lens provides focus at only a single distance.
 Prescription glasses are needed to see at medium or far distances, including while driving.

 Monofocal IOLs are the most common lens used during cataract surgery.